-OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater artists to perform at well-regarded festivals and performing arts markets anywhere and everywhere else in the world.
+OVERVIEW: USArtists International provides grants to music, dance, and theater artists to perform at well-regarded festivals and performing arts markets anywhere in the world.

-IP TAKE: USArtists International provides for a unique travel grant, defraying the costs of performing artists who showcase their acts abroad.
-Solo and ensemble dance performances are the topline beneficiaries of these grants, but be sure you're a non-profit entity (or fiscally sponsored by a reputable one).
+IP TAKE: USArtists International provides travel grants that defray the costs of performers who showcase their acts abroad.
+Solo and ensemble dance performances are the primary beneficiaries of these grants, but grant seekers must be a non-profit entity (or fiscally sponsored by a reputable one).
 Grantees must be primarily based in the United States to receive funding.

-Lastly, USAI seeks diversity within all these forms of excellence, stating: “Priority consideration is given to those application that are exemplary in meeting the review criteria and foster the program’s goals of broad domestic and international geographic representation as well as diverse aesthetic expression.”
+Lastly, USAI seeks diversity within all these forms of excellence and states: “Priority consideration is given to those application that are exemplary in meeting the review criteria and foster the program’s goals of broad domestic and international geographic representation as well as diverse aesthetic expression.”

 Applications are online, and are administered by the Mid Atlantic Arts Alliance.
 There are three deadlines each year: in April, September, and December.
-Choose the deadline that links up with the dates you intend to perform internationally; each deadline is synced with performances set to happen about three months later, and you’ll hear if you’ve received the grant about 10 weeks after each application deadline.
+Each deadline is synced with performances set to happen about three months later, and grant seekers will hear if they have received the grant about 10 weeks after each application deadline.